You may think that you know what’s what when it comes to your skin, but there will always be more than you can learn.

 Working out the exact cause will definitely help, as this will enable you to avoid your triggers.

-Your Skin Needs Nourishment From Both the Inside and the Outside
+Your Skin Needs Nutrients From Both the Inside and the Outside

 What does a healthy diet consist of?